tjoyner/ofvioletsandlicorice/chapter15.md

 Daniel had asked Maria to let Nicole know what had happened between Giulio and Amalia, and of the card game that had condemned Ginotta, but then he reconsidered, and while she was sitting on the bed with Flop he tried to tell her about the relationship that bound Amalia and Giulio.
 Nicole was indifferent, and asked him, "Are you interested in Amalia?"

-Daniel sat on the bed, and was petting Flop.
+Daniel had sat down on the bed and was petting Flop.

 "I've asked myself that also.
 Rather, I've asked myself how much..."